Mohammad4844/Cosc211-Exc-12.12/README.md

 The 6 line rule in my opinion was good to, but just for this asignment.
 In this assignment I was able to break the code down, but I could think of alot of cases where trying to reduce the lines to 6 this much would make the code hard to read/understand, or even in some cases impossible to write.
 ## Some extra notes
 1) The program doesnt work for files that have empty lines in them.
 This is how the original file was, so I didnt bother changing it.
-2) The JUnit test causes the Test files to change.
-So if you want to run it again and actually test the program, youd have to undo the changes in the Test files after they are formatted.
+2) The JUnit test causes the Test files to change, so uou can only run it once.
+If you want to run it again and actually test the program, youd have to undo the changes in the Test files after they are formatted.